gniziemazity/LEO/README.md

 3. [`python_ahk` – A Python wrapper for AutoHotkey](https://pypi.org/project/ahk)

 ### 🔧 VS Code Setup (Optional)
-If you don't already have a preferred code editor, I recommend [VS Code](https://code.visualstudio.com) It comes with advanced features that help experienced coders.
+If you don't have a preferred code editor, I recommend [VS Code](https://code.visualstudio.com) It comes with advanced features that help experienced coders.
 These (may) interfere with LEO lesson plans.
-You can disable these features by loading the VS Code settings provided in the settings folder.
+You can disable them by loading the VS Code settings provided in the settings folder.

 **How to Apply Settings**:
 1. Open VS Code.